autodesk-platform-services/aps-powerbi-tools/services/aps-shares-app/README.md

-# aps-shares-app
+# APS Shares App

-Simple application providing public access to selected designs in [Autodesk Platform Services](https://aps.autodesk.com).
+Simple web application providing public access to selected designs in [Autodesk Platform Services](https://aps.autodesk.com).

 ![Screenshot](./screenshot.png)

+After logging in with Autodesk credentials, users can create _shares_ for specific designs they have access to.
+Each _share_ object provides a publicly accessible link that will always generate a fresh 2-legged token with read-only access limited to the URN of the corresponding design.
+Later, individual _shares_ can be deleted, and after that the public link will no longer be available.

 ## Development